-Again: Note that American credit cards are not accepted anywhere in Cuba, so American travelers need to bring all the money they need for their holiday, in cash.
-In Euro, not $$.
+Again: Note that credit cards from any American bank are not accepted anywhere in Cuba, so American travelers need to bring all the money they need for their holiday in cash.
+In Euro or dollars.

 Also read: 10 Perfect Day Trips From Havana!